Timendus/chip-8-bad-apple/README.md

 So after adding the music we had a little over 60KB (62261 bytes) of space left to fit the image data.
-The Bad Apple song could turn out to be a bit larger or a bit smaller than this song, but we'll cross that bridge when we get there.
+The Bad Apple song could turn out to be a bit larger or a bit smaller than this song, but we'd cross that bridge when we get there.
 For now at least we have a target to aim for!

+### Testing ideas

 What I had done up to this point was just apply my existing RLE encoder to a diff of the images.
 I had three additional ideas to test out:

-1. Throwing out frames that change only a pixel or two, merging those into other frames that we then show for a longer duration (lossy in the temporal dimension)
+1. Throwing out frames that change only a pixel or two, merging those into other frames that we then show for a longer duration (lossy in the temporal domain)
 2. Encoding each frame with a bounding box of the part of the screen that needs to be updated; that way we don't have to store lots of run lenghts with zeroes, and we would probably get smaller diff sizes (lossless)
-3. Generating a shared set of 8x8 tiles from the frames and encode each frame as a series of pointers to tiles with coordinates of where to put them (lossy in the spacial dimension)
+3. Generating a shared set of 8x8 tiles from the frames and encode each frame as a series of pointers to tiles with coordinates of where to put them (lossy in the spacial domain)

+There are also a couple of ideas for lossless encodings that I was not (yet) willing to explore.
+Huffman coding can probably do better than what we have now, but I didn't really feel like implementing Huffman trees in CHIP-8.
+Run length encoding per pixel may also be better than per byte, but that's going to be pretty slow and annoying.

 The first experiment was the easiest to do, and resulted in a very marginal improvement of a couple of tenths of a percent.
 Driving up the number of pixels considered "no change" would give better results, but at the cost of the video becoming very stuttery.
 So that seemed like a minor improvement, at best.
-To keep the illusion of fluid motion, it may not be a very good idea to accept too much lossyness in the temporal dimension.
+To keep the illusion of fluid motion, it may not be a very good idea to accept too much lossyness in the temporal domain.

 The second idea definitely helped out a bit.
 Having a bounding box made 62% of the frames store smaller, but each only by a little bit.
 Implementing this